Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Appendix

 The energy calibration is performed by tracking the positions of internal $\beta$ and $\gamma$ peaks from radioactive contaminations in the crystals, as well as with external $\gamma$ sources~\cite{cosinebg2}.
 The nonlinear detector response of the NaI(Tl) crystals~\cite{nonprop} in the low energy region is modeled with an empirical function across all crystals~\cite{cosinebg2}.
 Subtle differences for each crystal from the general nonlinearity model of the NaI(Tl) crystals are evaluated to consider the systematic uncertainty on the energy scale.
 The energy resolution for each crystal is evaluated during the calibration process.
-In particular, tagged 0.8\,keV ($^{22}$Na) and 3.2\,keV ($^{40}$K) X-ray lines in the multiple-hit data are used to determine the energy resolution for low-energy events.
+In particular, tagged 0.8\,keVee ($^{22}$Na) and 3.2\,keVee ($^{40}$K) X-ray lines in the multiple-hit data are used to determine the energy resolution for low-energy events.
 Statistical uncertainties associated with the number of tagged events are regarded as the resolution systematic.
-Fig.A~\ref{fig:background} shows a comparison of the background model to the data together with $\pm$1$\sigma$ and $\pm$2$\sigma$ bands of the systematic uncertainties that are evaluated from the quadrature sum of each systematic component.
+Figure~\ref{fig:background} shows a comparison of the background model to the data together with $\pm$1$\sigma$ and $\pm$2$\sigma$ bands of the systematic uncertainties that are evaluated from the quadrature sum of each systematic component.
+The relative errors are used for the nuisance parameter of the background.